If you have any questions about your first term at Waterloo, please visit the Student Success Office website.

-Many of our campus resources and services will be on display throughout the week to let you know exactly who’s available on campus to help you succeed in your first year, and throughout your university career.
-Overall, it’s a great way to start your Waterloo experience, and will help you get acquainted with your new surroundings before classes begin.
+Many of our campus resources and services will be on display to let you know exactly who’s available on campus to help you succeed in your first year, and throughout your university career.
+Overall, Orientation is a great way to start your Waterloo experience and will help you get acquainted with your new surroundings before classes begin.

 How can I join the conversation and connect with other incoming students, upper-year students and Waterloo staff before arriving?